What Is An Ethical Will?

 What Form Can My Ethical Will Take?

 Our ancestors had only one way of recording their Ethical Wills – the written document.
 Today, you also have the option of a video or audio recording.
 A written document still has important advantages.
 It does not require equipment to play it on.
 It does not depend on rapidly changing technology.
 Putting your thoughts in written form ensures that they will remain readily accessible and available.
 While an interview transcript preserves your exact words, an edited and organized Ethical Will offers the maximum in readability for future generations.
-An audio or video recording can complement your written Ethical Will by preserving your unique presence.
+An audio or video recording can complement your written Ethical Will by preserving your unique presence and legacy.